We will take you on extraordinary journeys, carefully designed and run without flaw

 Our wine tastings favour the smaller, less renowned producers, whose wines, however, maintain a high level of excellence.

-In the mountains, cheese, meats, rice, pasta and grains, such as spelt or cornmeal are key ingredients.
+There is no such thing as Italian or Swiss food: each country has a regional cuisine, based on traditions and products available.
+In the mountains, cheese, meats, rice, pasta and grains are key ingredients.
 On the Mediterranean coast, fish and seafood are the main players, along with pasta, of course.

 Swiss cuisine is influenced by the roots of each region: French, German and Italian, offering a great variety of dishes.